site search by freefind advanced

 Highlighting [or underlining, although highlighting is better] forces the mind to concentrate on what it is reading.
 The mind is a marvel.
 It is incredible how many things it can do, and a wandering mind can be a problem when trying to absorb information.
 Highlighting helps the mind focus.
 Your comprehension of the material will also increase with this added effort.

 3. If the margins are wide [and you own the book], don't be afraid to jot down notes on the side.
-If you don't own the book, or if you are making extensive notes, then have a notebook handy to record your thoughts.
-It is always better to record them right away rather than wait until later.
-Use just as much detail as you need to remind yourself of your ideas.
+If you don't own the book or are making extensive notes, have a notebook handy to record your thoughts.
+It is always better to record them immediately rather than wait until later.
+Use as much detail as you need to remind yourself of your ideas.

 4. What is a reading strategy when you need to remember something?
 Read out loud if you are in a place where you can.
 Hearing what you are reading gets your mind going on another level, increases your involvement with the material, and helps you remember it better.